Skip to main content

 Most capacity deficits will come back to two potential root causes.

 We flag these because they’re also the easiest wins to make when building capacity.
-One helps you come from the cultural and behavioural angle, while the other asks you to think about infrastructure.
+One helps you come from the cultural and behavioral angle, while the other asks you to think about infrastructure.

 Availability of talent

-The relevance and urgency of skills, behaviours and knowledge (aka capabilities) fluctuates constantly, changing the reality of work.
-This impacts the strategic weight of intellectual capital throughout your organisation, but also changes the accuracy of job role design in real time.
+The relevance and urgency of skills, behaviors, and knowledge (aka capabilities) fluctuate constantly, changing the reality of work.
+This impacts the strategic weight of intellectual capital throughout your organization, but also changes the accuracy of job role design in real time.

 Knowledge systems